I recall being in ninth-grade science class and learning about something called a litmus test.

 Helwani: 'This is the perfect fight for Conor McGregor'

-Ariel Helwani explains that Conor McGregor fighting Donald Cerrone in January will allow McGregor to "get his mojo back" since he hasn't won a fight since 2016.
+Ariel Helwani explains that Conor McGregor's fighting Donald Cerrone in January will allow McGregor to "get his mojo back," given that he hasn't won a fight since 2016.

 Here's how McGregor's past four years have gone: